Genesys Work and Lead Distribution (BO02) for Genesys Multicloud CX

 Business Flow Description

-- The work item is queued with all other interactions in the Genesys system.
-The priority of the work item defines the position of the work item in the global queue.
-Once an employee with the right skill profile becomes available to handle the work item, the work item is distributed to the employee.
-If it cannot be assigned within a specified period of time, it continues to be reprioritized.
+- The lead/work item is queued with all other interactions in the Genesys system.
+The priority of these items defines the position in the global queue.
+Once an employee with the right skill profile becomes available to handle the work item, the item distributes to that employee.
+If the system cannot assign it within a specified period, it remains reprioritized.

-Part 2 - Work Item Handling
+(2) Part 2 - Work Item Handling

 Business Flow Description